 During a recent CFI consumer panel when panelists were asked how the food industry can alleviate fears about GMOs, one woman said she doesn’t want food companies simply saying they’re doing something: “We want to see proof” that they’re actually doing it.

-She specifically mentioned videos that would show how food is produced or that give the other side of trending anti-food industry documentaries or videos.
+She specifically mentioned videos that show how food is produced or that give the other side of trending anti-food industry documentaries or videos.
 Food Evolution is an excellent example.
 Described by its producers as “not pro-GMO but simply pro-science,” the film shows all sides of the story of genetic modification.

 A similar sentiment was echoed in the CFI Street Talk series when consumers were asked how food companies can be more transparent.